What is a Merit Increase and Why Does it Matter?

 Now you need to answer a big question that many compensation teams forget to ask: whether merit increases will actually drive retention.

 While compensation is consistently a retention factor, there are many other reasons why people quit, from job security and poor onboarding to workplace stress and location.
-One of our customers, Micron, found that a tweak in job descriptions helped address an issue with resignations due to job fit.
+Micron found that a tweak in job descriptions helped address an issue with resignations due to job fit.
 So it pays to investigate the problem first before designing a solution.

 Advanced “in-memory” applications make it easier to run tailored algorithms to help identify flight risk.
 This has been proven by data scientists to be up to 17 times more accurate than other methods.